WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 ## Server side

-Remember that this *Hello World* does not necessarily need any webserver.
-Opening `index.html` directly from filesystem will work just fine in most cases.
+Remember that this *Hello World* (and further examples) does not necessarily need any webserver.
+Opening `index.html` directly from filesystem will work just fine if *asset paths* (JS , CSS , fonts, images, etc.) are specified relatively to `index.html` file.

-But that's it.
 All further sections will assume some server side static file serving to actually reflect on real development process.
-If not using webserver paths will break.

 The guide is written by having directory `webpacktest-helloworld` (and in the future `webpacktest-<sectionname>`) in a directory where *Laravel Valet* is [*parked*](https://laravel.com/docs/6.x/valet#the-park-command).
 *Valet* has nothing to do with *PHP* in this case.
 It just gives us *nginx* (that serves files from `anydirectory/public` within its park directory OOB) and *DnsMasq*, so that all directories within *park* are automatically served as `directoryname.tldofyourchoice`.
 When we put `webpacktest-helloworld` directory in *Valet park* directory, it can be accessed via `//webpacktest-helloworld.test` domain, *nginx* will automatically serve `webpacktest-helloworld/public`.
-Although *Valet* is not requirement and you can craft your own stuff, it is really handy!
+Although *Valet* is not requirement and you can craft your own stuff, it is really handy.

 Options

 * If doing this locally having `nginx` then `public` directory from the directory structure described above should be served (web root).
 * If doing this locally via Node, then put the directory structure wherever.
-* If doing this locally within container (Docker) or VM (Vagrant/whatever), then put where needed
+* If doing this locally within container / VM, then put where needed
 * If doing this on our devserver `devisites` pool, `public` is webroot, served at `nameformywebpacktest.our.dev.host.tld`.

 ---